AdrianoL1/Book-Review/README.md

 **PostgreSQL 16 or higher is required.** <br>

-To install all packages and setup the database, just run the command: <br>
+To install all packages and setup the database, just run the command: `npm install`
-`npm install`

 # TODO